pip-services/pip-services-docs/content/en/golang/aws/connect/aws_connection_resolver.md

 ### Constructors

 #### NewAwsConnectionResolver
-Creates new instance of component
+Creates new instance of the component
 > NewAwsConnectionResolver() [*AwsConnectionResolver]()

 ### Fields